 Healthcare is well provided for by local GP services, pharmacies, and Ashford Hospital.

-Ashford is well known for the Eureka Business Park that lies just off the M20 Junction 9 which has easy access from London.
-The site houses multiple well-known restaurants a large Cineworld Cinema and also a Bannatynes leisure centre.
+Eureka Business Park is just off the M20 Junction 9 and has easy access from London.
+It has multiple well-known restaurants, a large Cineworld Cinema, and Bannatyne Health Club & Spa.